RobH0/Ghidra-Reversing-Projects/README.md

 # Ghidra-Reversing-Projects
-I've been teaching myself how to reverse engineer malware using Ghidra.
+This repository contains a collection of Ghidra projects I have been working on while teaching myself how to reverse engineer malware samples.

-This repository contains my Ghidra projects generated from attempting to reverse engineer various malware samples.
+Each Ghidra project file
 ### Malware reversing projects so far:
 - Wannacry
   - SHA256: 24d004a104d4d54034dbcffc2a4b19a11f39008a575aa614ea04703480b1022c